asayers/tass/README.md

 <img src="https://github.com/asayers/tass/raw/master/demo.png">

-The first column only contains a small number of unique values, so tass colour-codes them.
-The other columns are numerical, so tass right-aligns them and shows negative values in red.
+The fourth and fifth columns only contains a small number of unique values, so tass colour-codes them automatically.
+The columns to the right of those are numerical, so tass right-aligns them and shows negative values in red.

 <img src="https://github.com/asayers/tass/raw/master/demo.gif">